Asset Manager

 As a Participant, you can:

-• Receive invitations to one or more asset categories
+• Receive invitations to one or more bidding phases for certain categories

 • Review detailed asset information and documentation